 Getting Tonight Show Tickets in Advance

 You can request free tickets to see The Tonight Show Starring Jimmy Fallon online.
-Tickets are generally available 4-6 weeks in advance.
+Tickets are generally available four to six weeks in advance.
 They release tickets in blocks, so check the website frequently to find newly released tickets.
 There is a four-ticket limit per request and you're only allowed to attend a taping once every six months.

 Getting Standby Tickets

-Stand-by tickets are distributed on the same day as the show tapes under the "NBC Studios" marquee on the 49th Street side of 30 Rockefeller Plaza (GE Building).
-They begin distributing one ticket per person at 9 a.m.
-If there are any standby tickets leftover, they will be available at the NBC Experience Store on 49th between 5th and 6th Avenues.
-Stand-by tickets for The Tonight Show Starring Jimmy Fallon do not guarantee admission.
-Call the ticket hotline (212-664-3056) to be sure that the show is taping the day you want to try and get standby tickets or you could find yourself disappointed if the show is on hiatus.
+Standby tickets are distributed on the same day as the show tapes under the "NBC Studios" marquee on the 49th Street side of 30 Rockefeller Plaza (GE Building).
+They begin distributing one ticket per person at 9 a.m., but it's a good idea to get there even earlier.
+If there are any standby tickets leftover, they will be available at the NBC Experience Store on 49th Street between 5th and 6th Avenues.
+Standby tickets for The Tonight Show Starring Jimmy Fallon do not guarantee admission.
+If you get a standby ticket, you must return at 3:45 p.m. to wait and see if you can get in.

 You can also see Jimmy rehearse his monologue and help determine which jokes will make it into the actual show.
 This is a more intimate experience than the live taping.
-The length of time the rehearsal takes varies depending on how much material Jimmy wants to rehearse (sometimes it includes bits beyond the monologue.)
-Reserve your free ticket online, you'll need to register at 1iota.com to reserve your free tickets.
-(FYI - the interface can be a bit wonky, be patient and wait for confirmation).
+The length of time the rehearsal takes varies depending on how much material Jimmy wants to rehearse and it sometimes includes bits beyond the monologue.
+Register and reserve your free ticket online.

-You might want to check out the NBC Studios Tour—depending on the day of the week and the time of day, you might get a chance to see inside the Late Night studio.
+If you can't get tickets, you could also check out the NBC Studios Tour.
+Depending on the day of the week and the time of day, you might get a chance to see inside the Late Night studio.